-Following acceptance by the Liver Advisory Group of the Fixed Term Work Unit's [FTWU] advise in support of a pilot scheme to determine the benefits of liver transplantation for unresectable neuroendocrine tumour liver metastases [NET LM], we have now set up a national delivery framework.
-A National Board shall provide oversight and guidance on taking patients through the pathway.
+In 2020 the Liver Advisory Group agreed to a pilot scheme to determine the benefits of liver transplantation for unresectable neuroendocrine tumour liver metastases [NET LM].
+A national delivery framework was set up in mid-2021 and has been selecting patients for the pilot programme through a national MDT meeting held once monthly.
+The nMDT provides oversight and guidance on taking patients through the patient selection and liver transplant assessment pathway.

-Patients only meeting the Milan criteria are to be included initially, with expansion of criteria during second phase [Table 1A].
+Patients only meeting the Milan criteria for NETs are being selected initially, with plans for expansion of criteria during second phase [Table 1A].

-- The service evaluation will aim to transplant 50 patients with a NET diagnosis. - Method for timely allocation has been determined by the LAG committee. - Initial evaluation of safety and effectiveness shall be performed after 10 transplants [phase I], without a break in the programme. - National Advisory Board for NET Liver Transplantation has been created to manage the programme. - Patients are to follow the existing referral pathways to Transplant Centres. - Guidance on resection of primary and other areas of extra-hepatic disease is included - Guidance on safe removal of livers containing functional cancers may be provided in later versions of this document. - Immunosuppression will include mTORi. - Guidance on post-transplant follow-up is included [appendix III]. - NHSBT to support a robust plan for prospective data collection. - Programme will be deemed successful if 1 year survival >60% (equating to a >50% 5 year survival) and if the observed outcomes are better than those predicted for this subset of patients with NET managed with standard treatments.
+- The service evaluation will deliver liver transplantation for 50 patients with a NET diagnosis. - Allocation of organ within 6 months has been agreed by the LAG committee. - Initial evaluation of safety and effectiveness shall be performed after 10 transplants [phase I], without a break in the programme. - National Advisory Board for NET Liver Transplantation has been created to manage the programme. - Patients are to follow the existing referral pathways to Transplant Centres. - Guidance on resection of primary and other areas of extra-hepatic disease is included - Guidance on safe removal of livers containing functional cancers may be provided in later versions of this document. - Immunosuppression will include mTORi. - Guidance on post-transplant follow-up is provided - NHSBT to support a robust plan for prospective data collection. - Programme will be deemed successful if 1 year survival >60% (equating to a >50% 5 year survival) and if the observed outcomes are better than those predicted for this subset of patients with NET managed with standard treatments.